Brick by Brick

 - In many places around the world, schools simply don’t exist or are in no condition for teaching and learning.

-- Approximately 53% of the world’s 67 million primary-aged children not in school are girls.
+- Approximately 57 million primary school-aged children not in school, and 31 million of them are girls.
 Without an education, these children, their families, and their communities cannot break the cycle of poverty.

 What You Can Do